 Hello.
 Also, Introducing Myself.

-The original stone cottage on the family farm, with a narrow winder staircase and the aroma of smoked hams.
+The original stone dwelling on the family farm, with a narrow winder staircase and the aroma of smoked hams.

 Telling the story, as it comes to me, gives me voice to interplay the nuances of our contradictory and shared stories.
 I excavate the archives, choosing the world-building stories for this peculiar time.
-The world we build for ourselves is construed of the stories we choose to tell and then, to believe.
+The world we build for ourselves is construed of the stories we choose to tell--and to believe.

 WeberMack.com gives me a place to talk about those other things that matter in the time-shift of our 21st century.
 It's a place for me to post broadsides free for the taking.
 Don't forget to click on Downloads and Shares; if you like it, pass it on.